om1621/MoviesAddict/README.md

 # MoviesAddict
-A movie search utilitity using built React.js and MoviesDB API.
+A movie search utilitity using built React.js, Redux and MoviesDB API.

 # Usage